jacksho-vfx/onepiece/docs/ftrack.md

 ## CLI integration

-The `onepiece ftrack` command group wraps the REST client to provide operator-friendly tasks:

-- `onepiece ftrack projects list` – print a tabulated summary of accessible projects, including their status and the time of the last update.
-- `onepiece ftrack tasks ensure --project Demo --show-code DEMO --shot seq010_sh010 --task-type lighting` – create tasks in bulk, mirroring the ShotGrid `show-setup` helpers.
-- `onepiece ftrack sync-status --from shotgrid --project Demo` – copy status values from ShotGrid using the shared reconciliation utilities.

-Refer to `onepiece ftrack --help` for the full command surface; the CLI mirrors the client's dataclasses so flags and outputs stay aligned with the Python API.
+A dedicated CLI surface has not shipped yet.
+Until it does, embed the `FtrackRestClient` directly inside automation scripts or Typer commands.
+The client is intentionally thin so wiring it into a future `onepiece ftrack` command group or a bespoke deployment-specific tool requires minimal effort.
+Follow the patterns in the ShotGrid helpers when authoring CLI wrappers: accept credentials via environment variables, reuse the shared `structlog` configuration, and raise `typer.BadParameter` for validation errors so the user experience mirrors the existing command groups. 【F:src/apps/onepiece/utils/errors.py†L1-L120】【F:src/libraries/integrations/ftrack/client.py†L1-L211】